 Nepal is famous for its ancient temples, snow-capped Himalayas, green grasslands, varied species of endangered birds and animals, many mystical animals and diverse cultures.
-But apart from its classic natural beauty, Nepal is also the perfect place which fulfills one’s desire of adventure and excitement.
-Despite trekking to some of the world’s highest mountains, Nepal also has few of the best heart pumping activities which will make your heart skip a beat.
+But apart from its classic natural beauty, Nepal is also the perfect place which fulfills one’s desire for adventure and excitement.
+Despite trekking to some of the world’s highest mountains, Nepal also has few of the best heart-pumping activities which will make your heart skip a beat.

 This trip lets you experience most of the activities listed above, along with some cultural sightseeing in and around the valley.
 So get ready to experience some the most thrilling, breathtaking, heart racing activities that will take your breath away.

 Day 2: Early morning scenic mountain flight.
 Later drive from Kathmandu to Pokhara via White river rafting